-With lots of ties regionally, Josh Fetter enters his second season as coach of Eastern’s linebackers.
-He also coordinates Eastern’s summer camps program.
+With lots of ties regionally, Josh Fetter enters his fifth season as coach of Eastern’s linebackers.

 Previous coaching stops for Fetter, a former University of Idaho team captain and 1996 graduate, have included Central Washington, Idaho State and Portland State.
 While at Central, he coached alongside several current Eagle coaches, including Eastern head coach Beau Baldwin.
 At ISU, he coached with fellow Eastern assistant Brian Strandley and former Eagle assistant and Idaho State head coach John Zamberlin.